 - Investment in growing people's skills

-- Continuous improvement mindset
+- Adopting a Continuous improvement mindset

 - Empowerment and distributed decision-making